A roundup of where to stay in Lisbon!

 But either way if you want to be situated in the hustle and bustle of downtown Lisbon, then Chiado is without a shadow of a doubt your best bet!

-Praça Luís de Camões, National Theatre of São Carlos, Carmo Convent, Church of Sao Roque, Bertrand Chiado, the oldest bookstore in the World.
+Praça Luís de Camões, National Theatre of São Carlos, Carmo Convent, Church of Sao Roque, Bertrand Chiado, one of the oldest bookstore in the World.

 For more info on these two events, go read up on my blog post detailing Unique Things to do in Lisbon!